Yang Plays Rachmaninoff

 SCHUMANN: Symphony No. 4 (1851 version)

-Enjoy image magnification on our big screens throughout the concert for a closer look at the musicians!
+- Enjoy image magnification on the big screens for a closer look at the musicians!

 The Friday, May 8 performance is part of the three-part series Classical KUSC at Pacific Symphony and will be hosted by a KUSC radio personality.